Customer support

 Gas Networks Ireland

 For queries about your gas meter, call GNI on 1800 46 44 64.
-Make sure to have your Gas Point Reference Number (MPRN) ready.
+Make sure to have your Gas Point Reference Number (GPRN) ready.

-We can also schedule a return appointment for next year and will contact you to arrange your boiler servicing when it is due.
+Energia can also schedule a return appointment for next year and will contact you when your next service is due.

 - Check boiler location (is it suitable?)